Leveraging Supply Chain Resilience Closer to Home

 Ricardo de la Cueva

-Ricardo de la Cueva is a specialist on Supply Chain Strategy at Integration, working since 2010 at the firm.
+Ricardo de la Cueva is a director on Supply Chain Strategy at Integration, working since 2010 at the firm.
 He has over 20 years of experience in Supply Chain collaborating with companies from diverse industries such as FMCG, Food & Beverages, Healthcare, and Petrochemicals.
 At Integration, Ricardo has developed and implemented important Supply Chain projects [...]

 • On 24 February 2023